There are a variety of reasons why a dog may not engage in play with its human owners on an innate level.

 Read our Thorough Guide on How To Teach Your Dog to Play Fetch Here

-It's time to start interacting with your dog once he's acquainted with the toys.
+It's time to start interacting with your dog once they become acquainted with the toys.
 Again, take it slowly at first.
 Sit near to your dog and roll a ball or shake a tug toy in its direction.
 Give it a treat and praise it if it shows interest.
 It may take some time, but the more you play with your dog, the faster it will understand what is expected of it.
-Your dog will be playing like if it's done it all its life before you realize it.
+Your dog will be playing like it's done it all its life before you realize it.

 Teaching a dog to play can sometimes include more than merely introducing it to the concept.
 Games like fetch, for example, involve multiple parts.
 It may be simple to train your dog to run and pick up a ball you throw, but it will need to understand "come" and "drop it" if the game is not to devolve into a chase.
 If your dog is having problems playing, make sure it is familiar with the game's basic commands.

 Not every dog will enjoy every type of game.
 Choose games that are appropriate for your dog's personality.
 A game of fetch is likely to be enjoyed by a retriever.
 A terrier may become engrossed in a tug-of-war game.
 Border collies and Australian shepherds, for example, are great at agility and Frisbee.
-It will be easier to train your dog to play and a lot more enjoyable for your dog if you match the games you choose to the things your dog was bred to accomplish (for example, retrieving or herding).
+It will be easier to train your dog to play and a lot more enjoyable for your dog if you match the games you choose to the things your dog was bred to accomplish (for example, pitbulls, retrieving or herding).

 Many dogs enjoy playing tug of war; it's a healthy way for them to express their predatory instincts.
 Tug of war gives your dog both mental and physical activity.
 It's also a great approach to strengthen the human-canine bond.
 You should have no reservations about playing this game with your dog if it has been properly taught.